ThorisoM-hub/phishing-mail-alert-investigation-of-malicious-file-attachment/README.md

 </p>

 ---
-   *Caption: Mitigation actions, including isolating the infected system and preparing for further investigation.*

----
 ## Playbook Results:

 - After executing the playbook to mitigate the phishing threat, I followed predefined steps for analyzing the email, identifying the malicious file, and isolating the affected system.
 Below is the result summary of the playbook execution.